Skip to main content

 By car

-Car hire is a viable option in Mallorca and Santa Ponsa is just over 30 minutes from the airport and around a 20-minute drive from Palma.
-Alternatively you can take the hassle out of driving yourself and take a taxi or book a private transfer.
+Car hire is a viable option in Mallorca and Santa Ponsa is a 30 minute drive from Palma airport.
+Or take the worry out of getting from the airport and book a transfer.

 Transfers for Mallorca